-For more details about assets and liabilities, see Understanding balance sheet accounts on page 26 or Terms introduced in this guide on page 31.
+For more details about assets and liabilities, see The balance sheet report on page 28 or Terms used in this guide on page 34.

-Let's look now at how you would record items such as the money you invest and your bank loan in your business's accounts.
+Let's look at how you would record items, such as the money you invest and your bank loan in your business accounts.
 The next section introduces you to the concept of double-entry bookkeeping and illustrates how to record different types of transactions using this system.